AdityaJayswal13/Wanderlust/README.md

 Cloudinary: Cloud-based image storage and management platform for storing and handling user-uploaded listing images.
 Prerequisites

-Cloudinary Account: Create a free Cloudinary account at https://cloudinary.com/ to store images for your listings.
-Node.js and npm: Ensure you have Node.js and npm (Node Package Manager) installed on your system.
-You can download them from https://nodejs.org/en.
-Setting Up Cloudinary Credentials

-Create a Cloudinary account and log in.
-Navigate to the "Settings" -> "API Keys" section.
-Copy the values for Cloud Name, API Key, and API Secret.
-Create a file named .env (note the leading dot) in your project's root directory.
-This file is not version-controlled for security reasons.
-Paste the copied Cloudinary credentials into the .env file, following this format:
-CLOUD_NAME=your_cloud_name
-CLOUD_API_KEY=your_api_key
-CLOUD_API_SECRET=your_api_secret
-MONGO_URL=mongodb://localhost:27017/wanderlust
-REDIS_URL="redis-cli -h redis15.localnet.org -p 6390"
-REDIS_PASS=YOUR_PASSWORD
-SECRET=KEYBOARD_KAT
-Running the Project
-Open a terminal window in your project's root directory.
-Install the project's dependencies: yarn install
-If you want to init default database then node ./init/index.js
-After the completion message, press CTRL + C and run this command:

-yarn start
-This will typically start the server on http://localhost:8090 .
-You can access the application in your web browser.

 Contributing We welcome contributions to Wanderlust!